Eyewear craziness

 • not too visible on the face, but more than what I currently have

-• no price requirements, I was first just looking to have an idea on my next glasses 2 or years from now
+• no price requirements, I was first just looking to have an idea on my next glasses 2 or 3 years from now

-I first tried different styles of acetate glasses, those were quite big on my face and much more heavier that what I had, donI quickly ruled them out.
-I am currently wearing some oval glasses, and was opened to any new style: round, rectangular, pantos, …
+I first tried different styles of acetate glasses; those were quite big on my face and much heavier than what I had, so I quickly ruled them out.

 I was then introduced to some Japanese brands with glasses made by hand in titanium (though different from Lindberg).
 Some models were quite big, but others were quite small, fitting on my little face.
 I thus tried the following brands, having a “retro” style, and made in Japan:

-• 10 Eyevan: I only tried one pair of glasses, beautiful color, nice form, still too big, huge price !!
+• 10 Eyevan: I only tried one pair of glasses, beautiful color, nice form, still too big, huge price!!

 • Eyevan 7285: “bigger” glasses according to my liking, the materials and design are very good